 The particularly great thing that Black and White 2 managed was that, although they were direct sequels, they still managed to hold their own as individual games.

 It was therefore easy to play Black and White 2 even if you hadn’t played the originals – or any other Pokémon game for that matter.
 Managing a level of depth that’s engaging while maintaining accessibility is a commendable achievement for Generation V.

-Now, while it may be near the bottom of this list of generations, that certainly doesn’t mean generation IV is bad in any way.
-Diamond, Platinum and Pearl came at a precarious time for the Pokémon series.
-It almost felt like the series was beginning to grow stale, and Game Freak was using these titles as something of a transition point before generation V’s changes.
+Diamond, Platinum, and Pearl came at a precarious time for the Pokémon series.
+It almost felt like the series was beginning to grow stale, and Game Freak was using these titles as something of a transition point before Generation 5’s changes.

 As a result, they’re games that play very well and offer a lot to enjoy, but they also don’t particularly stand out in memory for any particular reason.
 The Sinnoh region wasn’t really fresh or exciting, and the story and its legendary Pokémon aren’t exactly series high points.

 That said, Platinum did improve a lot, not just by adding numerous new Pokémon and improving the story, but also by refurbishing some of the cities and locations to make them a little more visually exciting.